-Third-Party Cookies are created by other 3rd party web servers, generally from advertisements appearing on the page, you are surfing.
+Other 3rd party web servers create third-Party Cookies, generally from advertisements appearing on the page you are surfing.
 3rd party cookies let advertisers and analytics companies track your long-term browsing history across the internet on any sites that contain their ads.
 Thus, your personal information is collected and shared even if you did not think you had given permission.

-Security vulnerabilities may allow a cookie’s data to be read, allowing unauthorised access to data or access to the website to which the cookie belongs.
+Security vulnerabilities may allow a cookie’s data to be read, allowing unauthorised access to data or the website to which the cookie belongs.

 WHAT is changing for cookies?